Our carbon emissions are low compared to other sectors, but they’re still our biggest environmental impact.

 We want to play our part, contributing to the UK’s targets of cutting greenhouse gases by 34% and 80% by 2020 and 2050 respectively, against 1990 levels.
 So we’ve set a target to reduce our absolute operational carbon emissions by 25% by 2017, decoupling our environmental impacts from business growth.

-We pioneer new, low carbon technologies wherever feasible contributing to the 26% reduction we’ve seen since 2007, and we pass on what we've learned to our clients and other organisations.
-You can find some examples of how we're innovating in our film about our More London office, or read our 'Lessons Learned' report on how we cut our energy and carbon intensity by a third in the first five years of our target.
+We pioneer new, low carbon technologies wherever feasible contributing to the 23% reduction we’ve seen in our carbon emissions since 2007 (see chart below).
+And we try to pass on what we've learned to our clients and others through case studies and downloadable 'Lessons Learned', such as our report on how we cut our energy and carbon intensity by a third in the first five years of our target.

 Our carbon management strategy involves:

 We follow a rigorous process to calculate our carbon emissions, using DEFRA guidelines, and we report them in our voluntary annual operational scorecard.
 We also participate in the voluntary CDP, as well as the UK Carbon Reduction Commitment.
-We’ve held the Carbon Trust standard since 2009, for measuring, managing and reducing our carbon emissions.
-In 2013 we achieved the standard for the third time.
+We’ve held the Carbon Trust standard since 2009, for measuring, managing and reducing our carbon emissions, and in 2013 we achieved the standard for the third time.

 The environmental impacts of our business represent both a business risk and opportunity.

-But cutting carbon also cuts costs because it’s about reducing our energy and travel, and because of the financial cost associated with our participation in the Carbon Reduction Commitment (CRC) and our choice to offset.
+But cutting carbon also cuts costs because it’s about reducing the energy we consume and the travelling we do, as well as the financial cost associated with both our participation in the Carbon Reduction Commitment (CRC) and our choice to offset.
+We estimate that we’ve saved over £14m in energy and carbon costs since 2007 as a result of our initiatives.

 On the other hand, climate change poses other potential risks to our business including disruption to travel or energy, both which are integral to the operation of our business.

-Using our Total impact framework, we’ve valued our total greenhouse gas impact at £49m, much of which falls outside of our own operations.
-So we’re working more closely with suppliers on measuring and reducing their carbon emissions – see our supply chain page for more.
+Using our Total impact framework, we’ve valued our total greenhouse gas impact at £54m.
+The vast majority of this falls outside of our own operations, so we’re working more closely with suppliers on measuring and reducing their carbon emissions – see our supply chain page for more.